Biography

 2024

-Winner of Communicating Time and Culture Project's Creative Video Open Call, Science Museum, London, United Kingdom
+Winner of Communicating Time and Culture Project's Creative Video Competition, Science Museum, London, United Kingdom

 2023